-- a.
-The fraud cases pending with CBI/Police/Court are finally disposed of. - b.
-The examination of staff accountability has been completed. - c.
-The amount of fraud has been recovered or written off. - d.
-Insurance claim wherever applicable has been settled.

-e.
-The bank has reviewed the systems and procedures, identified the causative factors and plugged the lacunae and the fact of which has been certified by the appropriate authority (Board / Audit Committee of the Board)
+- i.
+The fraud cases pending with CBI/Police/Court are finally disposed of. - ii.
+The examination of staff accountability has been completed - iii.
+The amount of fraud has been recovered or written off. - iv.
+Insurance claim wherever applicable has been settled. - v.
+The bank has reviewed the systems and procedures, identified the causative factors and plugged the lacunae and the fact of which has been certified by the appropriate authority (Board / Audit Committee of the Board) - vi.
 Banks should also pursue vigorously with CBI for final disposal of pending fraud cases especially where the banks have completed staff side action.
-Similarly, banks may vigorously follow up with the police authorities and/or court for final disposal of fraud cases.
+Similarly, banks may vigorously follow up with the police authorities and/or court for final disposal of fraud cases and / or court for final disposal of fraud cases.

+Banks are allowed, for limited statistical / reporting purposes, to close those fraud cases involving amounts upto Rs.25.00 lakh, where:

+- a) The investigation is on or challan/ charge sheet not filed in the Court for more than three years from the date of filing of First Information Report (FIR) by the CBI/Police., or - b) the trial in the courts, after filing of charge sheet / challan by CBI / Police, has not started, or is in progress.

-4.2 Progress Report on Frauds
+4.2 Progress Report on Frauds (FMR-3)

 4.2.1 Banks should furnish case-wise quarterly progress reports on frauds involving Rs.
-1 lakh and above in the format given in FMR - 3 to the Central Office of the Reserve Bank, Department of Banking Supervision as well as the concerned Regional Office of the Department of Banking Supervision under whose jurisdiction the bank's Head Office is situated, within 15 days of the end of the quarter to which they relate.
+1.00 lakh and above in the format given in FMR - 3 to the Central Office of RBI, Department of Banking Supervision as well as the concerned Regional Office of the Department of Banking Supervision under whose jurisdiction the bank's Head

-4.2.2 In the case of frauds where there are no developments during a quarter, a list of such cases with a brief description including name of branch and date of reporting may be furnished in Part - B of FMR - 3.

-4.2.3 Banks which do not have any fraud involving Rs.
-1 lakh and above outstanding may submit a nil report.
+- Office is situated, within 15 days of the end of the quarter to which they relate. - 4.2.2 In the case of frauds where there are no developments during a quarter, a list of such cases with a brief description including name of branch and date of reporting may be furnished in Part - B of FMR - 3. - 4.2.3 Banks which do not have any fraud involving Rs.
+1.00 lakh and above outstanding may submit a nil report.